-The biggest difference will be seen while using in low light situations like the dark forest, sunrise or sunset.
+The most significant difference is seen while using in low light situations like the dark forest, sunrise or sunset.
 The Zeiss Conquest HD will significantly outperform it’s lower priced competitors.

-But if you are mostly using your binoculars in the daytime with good light, you probably won’t see much of a difference by puchasing a less expensive binocular.
+But if you are mostly using your binoculars in the daytime with good light, you probably won’t see much of a difference by purchasing a less expensive binocular.